backyard-landscape-ideas-logo backyard-landscape-ideas-logo

 Green Velvet boxwood is a bright green, round evergreen shrub with tiny leaves.
 It grows slowly, and makes a nice hedge or specimen plant.
 Tiny flowers appear in mid spring with a nice fragrance that attracts bees.

-The dense foliage forms a natural round shape when left untrimmed.
+green velvet boxwood The dense foliage forms a natural round shape when left untrimmed.
 The foliage remains green all year long, though it may get a small amount of bronzing on the leaves in the winter.
-Green Velvet boxwood is a cultivar derived from Korean boxwoods.
-This shrub is cold hardy down to -20 degrees Fahrenheit without major damage.

 Landscape Ideas